Major revision of the regime for collective actions in the Netherlands

-Under the current regime there is only one opt-out moment: after a settlement agreement is reached and declared binding by the court upon the class.
-Under the new WAMCA there will be two opt-out moments.
+Under the old regime, there was only one opt-out moment: after a settlement agreement is reached and declared binding by the court upon the class.
+Under the WAMCA there are two opt-out moments.
 The first one is after the appointment of the Exclusive Representative and the decision of the court on the scope of the action and the definition of the “class”.
 The second opt-out option is after a settlement agreement is reached between parties and declared binding by the court.

-Under the new WAMCA, a class settlement is not required, but attempting to reach one will be an integral part of the proceedings.
+Under the WAMCA, a class settlement is not required, but attempting to reach one is an integral part of the proceedings.

-A major change is that foreign injured parties can only be represented in the proceedings when they opt-in under the WAMCA – until now this was on an opt-out basis.
+A major change is that foreign injured parties can only be represented in the proceedings when they opt-in under the WAMCA – under the old regime this was on an opt-out basis.
 This may impact the size of the cases to be brought before the Dutch courts.

 In conclusion, under the WAMCA a court decision granting or dismissing the collective action is binding on all members of the class who reside in the Netherlands and did not use their right to “opt out” of the action.
 The same applies to members residing abroad, who joined the collective action by opting in.

-The new WAMCA, when enacted, will apply to collective actions for damages initiated on or after the date of its entry into force for events that took place on or after 15 November 2016.
-The current regime will apply to actions that relate to events that took place before 15 November 2016.
+The WAMCA applies to collective actions for damages initiated on or after the date of its entry into force for events that took place on or after 15 November 2016.
+The old regime will apply to actions that relate to events that took place before 15 November 2016.

 bureau Brandeis’ collective action team boasts specialists in collective actions and mass claims settlements and often works with interest groups and class action claim funders.
 Our team is also active in class actions which are mainly based in the US and have their effects in the Netherlands as well.